 The Medical Examiner program is required by Michigan Law to investigate deaths that are sudden, suspicious, unexpected, violent, accidental, occur in jails or prisons, or happen without medical attention within a 48-hour period.
 The medical examiner has the authority to order an autopsy at any time it is deemed necessary to determine or confirm the cause and manner of death.

-In accordance with the standards of the National Association of Medical Examiners (NAME), a MEI will respond to the scene for the following situations:
+In accordance with the standards of the National Association of Medical Examiners (NAME), a medical examiner will respond to the scene for the following situations:

 - Deaths due to violence

 - Unexpected or unexplained deaths when in apparent good health

 - Unexpected or unexplained deaths of infants and children

 - Deaths occurring under unusual or suspicious circumstances